shallomkanyori/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 ### Task 7
 Create a function named `hasValuesFromArray` that returns a boolean if all the elements in the array exist within the set.
 It accepts two arguments: a `set` (Set) and an `array` (Array).

+### Task 8
+Create a function named `cleanSet` that returns a string of all the set values that start with a specific string (`startString`).
+It accepts two arguments: a `set` (Set) and a `startString` (String).
+When a value starts with `startString` you only append the rest of the string.
+The string contains all the values of the set separated by` -`.